0HimanshuBansal/Hunger_Hunt/README.md

 # Hunger_Hunt

-internshala android app development final project solution
+I have created this android application as a project(without guidance) at the end of online training(https://trainings.internshala.com/),

-I have created this android application as a project at the end of online training(https://trainings.internshala.com/), It is a basic application, fetching limited data from server
+It is a food ordering application, you can order food(not actually, but functionally), from various restaurants and also track the past orders made by you.
+You can also add restaurants to your favorite list.

 Basic Functioning of the app